inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

     def field(self):
         """Marshmallow field for custom fields.

-        The field_args will be injected in the corresponding field.
+        The `field_props` will be injected in the corresponding field.
         """
         pass